AdaCore/why3/doc/technical.rst

    This attribute is added by the Why3 parser for contract attached to an expression in WhyML code.
-Such a contract is indeed encoded by a local function which this attribute.
+Such a contract is indeed encoded by a local function with this attribute.
 It is for internal use only and should never be added manually.

 .. why3:attribute:: vc:wp